Grace Frankland: Publications and contributions

-In 1887, she published a joint study with her husband (Percy Frankland) on the microorganisms in the air.
+In 1887, she published a joint study with her husband on the microorganisms in the air.
 In 1888, she published more studies on microorganisms in the water and soil; these were also joint studies with her husband.

 In 1889 and 1890, she published more joint papers on several biological and chemical topics: nitrification, fermentation processes, purifying substances with fermentation.
 Together with her husband Percy Frankland she isolated the first pure culture of nitrifying bacterial strain (ammonia-oxidizer) in 1890.
 She was also the co-author of two volumes: MicroOrganisms in Water: their Significance, Identification, and Removal (1894) and the biography Pasteur (1898).
 As mentioned above, her most notable work was Bacteria in Daily Life; this book, unlike her previous publications, was completed independently.
 In later years, she contributed to original research; her contributions can be seen in research involving typhoid fever epidemics in America, the plague virus, and carbonated waters.

 Her application in 1904 to the Chemical Society was important.
 She was one of the nineteen signatories of the 1904 petition to the Chemical Society.
 The petition was unsuccessful; however, these prominent female chemists set out the reasons why they should be afforded the status of Fellow.
 Furthermore, the petition eventually led to the admission of women as Fellows of the Society, that was one of the Societies that later came together as the Royal Society of Chemistry.

 Academic Memberships

 She was a Fellow of the Royal Microscopical Society, admitted into the Linnean Society of London (one of the first twelve female scientists admitted), and an honorary member of Bedford College.

 Her husband held positions as professor of chemistry at University College, Dundee (1888-1894), and the University of Birmingham (1894-1919).
 After leaving Birmingham, the couple retired to Argyllshire, where they lived at the House of Letterawe, Loch Awe.
 As a result of their time in Dundee she is commemorated as part of Dundee Women's Trail.

-Grace Frankland's papers are part of the Frankland family papers, held by the University of Manchester Library.
+Frankland's papers are part of the Frankland family papers, held in the collection of the University of Manchester Library.

 The Grace Frankland Memorial Lecture series was introduced at University of Birmingham in 2019, with Prof Ada Yonath (2019), Prof Lalita Ramakrishnan (2021) and Prof Sharon Peacock (2022) presenting.